 1) The mistaken belief that formal skills can serve as an adequate substitute for knowledge

-2) A misunderstanding of one of the factors involving in proficient reading
+2) A misunderstanding of one of the factors involved in proficient reading

 Let me back up here and start with the fact that when young children, even ones who are strong decoders, encounter familiar words used in unfamiliar ways, they tend to get very confused.

 In an interview, the cognitive scientist and reading specialist Marilyn Jäger Adams described this scenario as follows: